tapasrastogi2411/African-Impact-Challenge/doc/sprint2/sprint2.md

 ### [TT-77] As a user, I want to be greeted by a welcome page after I login so that my experience on the site is more enjoyable.
 Sub-Tasks
-* [TT-78] Design dashboard page which tells users what they can do on the site and how to go about navigating through the site. - Haolong Zhang
+* [TT-78] Create dashboard page which tells users what they can do on the site and how to go about navigating through the site. - Haolong Zhang

 ### Other Tasks and Bug Fixes